raganwald-deprecated/homoiconic/2008-11-16/joy.md

 This looks familiar.
 Have you ever written a program in [Postscript](http://en.wikipedia.org/wiki/PostScript "PostScript - Wikipedia, the free encyclopedia")?
 Or [Forth](http://en.wikipedia.org/wiki/Forth_(programming_language)?
 What if instead of using a thrush we used a word called `swap`?
 Or instead of a mockingbird we used a word called `dup`?

-Concatenative programming languages--like Postscript, Forth, [Factor](http://www.factorcode.org/ "Factor programming language"), and [Joy](http://www.latrobe.edu.au/philosophy/phimvt/joy/j00ovr.htmll)--are almost direct representations of combinatorial logic.
-Words permute the stack, and items on the stack can be words or even programs.
+Concatenative (or stack-based) programming languages--like Postscript, Forth, [Factor](http://www.factorcode.org/ "Factor programming language"), and [Joy](http://www.latrobe.edu.au/philosophy/phimvt/joy/j00ovr.htmll)--are almost direct representations of combinatorial logic.
+There is a list of things, words or combinators permute the list of things, and the things can be anything: data, other combinators, or even programs.
+These languages care called concatenative languages because the primary way to compose programs and combinators with each other is to concatenate them together, like we did with the bluebird and thrush above.

 You have probably heard that it is a good idea to learn a new programming language every year.
-Is a stack-based language on your list of languages to learn?
+Is a concatenative language on your list of languages to learn?
 No?
-Well, here is a secret reason to learn a modern stack-based language: *You will learn to think using combinatorial logic*.
+Well, here is the reason to learn a concatenative language: *You will learn to think using combinatorial logic*.
 For example, the Y Combinator is expressed in Joy as:

 	[dup cons] swap concat dup cons i

 Where `dup` is a mockingbird, `swap` is a thrush, `i` is an idiot bird, and `cons` and `concat` are likewise two other combinators.
+Writing in Joy is writing directly in combinators.

-In every other programming language, combinatorial logic is an underpinning.
+In other programming languages, combinatorial logic is an underpinning.
 It helps us explain and prove certain things, It inspires us to invent certain things.
 It is behind everything we do.
+That's good.
 But in a concatenative language, it is not an underpinning or behind a curtain.
 It is right out there in front of you.
-And learning to program in a stack-based language means learning to think in combinators.
+And learning to program in a concatenative language means learning to think in combinators.

 **what's next?**